hyperledger/indy-hipe/committed_answer_protocol.md

 ### Interaction
 Using an already established pairwise connection and agent-to-agent communication Faber will send a question to Alice with one or more valid responses with an optional deadline and Alice can select one of the valid responses or ignore the question.
-If she selects one of the valid responses she will sign its corresponding nonce and send it as the reply.
+If she selects one of the valid responses she will sign its corresponding response_code and send it as the reply.

 ### Roles